NX-OS Smart Licensing Using Policy on Nexus Switches

 This topology is available in the earlier version of Smart Licensing and continues to be supported with SLP.

-You can configure a switch to communicate with CSSM in the following ways:
+You can configure a switch to communicate with CSSM in any one of the two ways:

 -

-Smart transport is a transport method where a Smart Licensing (JSON) message is contained within an HTTPs message, and exchanged between a switch and CSSM, to communicate.
-The following Smart transport configuration options are available:
+Smart transport is a transport method where a Smart Licensing message (JSON) is contained within a HTTPS message, and exchanged between a switch and CSSM, to communicate.
+The available smart transport configuration options are:

 -

 Call Home provides e-mail-based and web-based notification of critical system events.
 This method of connecting to CSSM is available in the earlier Smart Licensing environment and remains available with SLP.
-The following Call Home configuration options are available:
+The available Call Home configuration options are:

 Smart transport is the recommended transport method when directly connecting to CSSM.
 This recommendation applies to: